risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-source.md

 A source is a resource that RisingWave can read data from.
 You can create a source in RisingWave using the `CREATE SOURCE` command.
 For the full list of the sources we support, see [Supported sources](/ingest/supported-sources-and-formats.md#supported-sources).

-If you choose to persist the data from the source in RisingWave, use the `CREATE TABLE` command with connector settings.
+If you choose to persist the data from the source in RisingWave, use the [`CREATE TABLE`](sql-create-table.md) command with connector settings.
 Or if you need to create the primary key (which is required by some formats like FORMAT UPSERT/DEBEZIUM), you have to use `CREATE TABLE` too.
-For more details, see [CREATE TABLE](sql-create-table.md).
+For more details about the differences between sources and tables, see [here](/ingest/data-ingestion.md#table-with-connectors).

 Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or data transformations.